UWCS/warwickspeedrun/content/guides/travel.md

 <div class="content">

 The university campus hosts a range of places to eat and drink, owned by either the [SU](https://www.warwicksu.com/venues-events/eating-drinking/) or [University](https://warwick.ac.uk/services/retail/openingtimes/).
 There are also three pub-restaurants nearby: The Dirty Duck, Varsity, and The Phantom Coach.
 The [Cannon Park](https://www.cannonparkshopping.co.uk/) shopping center is directly adjacent to campus, with a big Tesco, Aldi, and some fast food places like Greggs and Subway.

+Coventry Centre and Royal Leamington Spa have a more diverse selection, but require buses to reach.

 </div>